 n.
 Review the uses of the Doppler effect that I discussed in class.

 o.
-We will return later in the semester to use the Doppler formula p.
-Try to do problems 1 and 2 on page 145
+We use the Doppler formula for binary stars and for determining the expansion of the Univere.

+p.
+Try to do problems 1 and 3 on page 141